-- Unlimited displacement motorcycles with primary classification 600 Supersport and above (A-9). - Racers must be female to compete in this class. - Class points are awarded, but points do not count toward the Clubman Championship. - Novices eligible upon approval from their Novice Mentor.
+- Unlimited displacement motorcycles with primary classification 600 Supersport and above (A-8). - Racers must be female to compete in this class. - Class points are awarded, but points do not count toward the Clubman Championship. - Novices eligible upon approval from their Novice Mentor.

 (C-11) Middleweight Sportsman is a trophy class consisting of motorcycles that meet OMRRA Middleweight Superbike regulations.
-Class Competitors who record a fastest lap under 1:18.000 (PIR no chicane), 1:26.000 (PIR chicane), or 1:56.000 (Ridge) will be awarded their finishing position in that race, then disallowed from future participation in the class.
-Competitors with consistent lap history in the past two years of 1:17.999 (PIR no chicane) 1:25.999 (PIR chicane), or 1:55.999 (Ridge) or better on class legal machinery are ineligible.
+Class Competitors who record a fastest lap under 1:18.000 (PIR no chicane), 1:26.000 (PIR chicane), 1:56.000 (Ridge), or 2:02:000 (Ridge chicane) will be awarded their finishing position in that race, then disallowed from future participation in the class at the specific track configuration at which the lap time limit was surpassed.
+Competitors with consistent lap history below the above-stated times within the past two years are ineligible.
 In instances where lap history was achieved on dissimilar equipment or when the rider has no OMRRA history the Membership Representative determines eligibility.
 Wet race eligibility is based on dry lap time history.
 Middleweight Sportsman is an exhibition event for daily awards and does not accrue Championship points or receive season-end awards.
 Novices eligible.

 (C-12) 600 Sportsman is a trophy class consisting of motorcycles that meet OMRRA 600 Superbike regulations.
-Class competitors who record a fastest lap under 1:13.000 (PIR no chicane) or 1:50.000 (Ridge) will be awarded their finishing position in that race, then disallowed from future participation in the class.
-Competitors with lap history within the past two years of 1:12.999 (PIR) or 1:49.999 (Ridge) or better on class legal machinery are ineligible.
+Class competitors who record a fastest lap under 1:13.000 (PIR no chicane), 1:50.000 (Ridge), or 1:56.000 (Ridge chicane) will be awarded their finishing position in that race, then disallowed from future participation in the class at the specific track configuration at which the lap time limit was surpassed.
+Competitors with consistent lap history below the above-stated times within the past two years are ineligible.
 In instances where lap history was achieved on dissimilar equipment or when the rider has no OMRRA history the Membership Representative determines eligibility.
-Wet race eligibility is based on dry non-chicane race lap time history.
+Wet race eligibility is based on dry lap time history.
 600 Sportsman is an exhibition event for daily awards and does not accrue Championship points or receive season-end awards.
 Novices eligible.

 (C-13) Open Sportsman is a trophy class consisting of motorcycles that meet OMRRA Open Superbike regulations.
-Class competitors who record a fastest lap under 1:11.000 (PIR no chicane) or 1:48.000 (Ridge) will be awarded their finishing position in that race, then disallowed from future participation in the class.
-Competitors with lap history within the past two years of 1:10.999 (PIR) or 1:47.999 (Ridge) or better on class legal machinery are ineligible.
+Class competitors who record a fastest lap under 1:11.000 (PIR no chicane), 1:48.000 (Ridge), or 1:54.000 (Ridge chicane) will be awarded their finishing position in that race, then disallowed from future participation in the class at the specific track configuration at which the lap time limit was surpassed.
+Competitors with consistent lap history below the above-stated times within the past two years are ineligible.
 In instances where lap history was achieved on dissimilar equipment or when the rider has no OMRRA history the Membership Representative determines eligibility.
-Wet race eligibility is based on dry non-chicane race lap time history.
+Wet race eligibility is based on dry lap time history.
 Open Sportsman is an exhibition event for daily awards and does not accrue Championship points or receive season-end awards.
 Novices eligible.